davidthings/spokefpga/docs/_pages/pipelines.md

   config:{skin:"lowkey"} }
 </script>

-The `data_size` field can also solve the "can't make an empty packet" problem by setting the data_size on the included data item to zero for an empty packet.
+The `data_size` field can also solve the "can't make an empty message" problem by setting the data_size on the included data item to zero for an empty message.
 This comes at the expense of lugging around a data_size field so this is not an ideal technique.

 <script type="WaveDrom">
 { signal: [